duyduyduyduy/CinemaProject/README.md

 ## Usage

-The easiest way to show hoe this project works is to watch youtube video that I linked below, but you need to install the app by following the steps in _installation_ section
+The easiest way to show hoe this project works is to watch youtube video that I linked below, but you need to install the app first by following the steps in _installation_ section

 ### Installation